 Andy Murray vs. Aslan Karatsev: Prediction and Match Betting Odds | Zhuhai Championships

-In a match scheduled for Friday, Aslan Karatsev (No. 63 in rankings) will meet Andy Murray (No. 41) in the Round of 16 of the Zhuhai Championships.
+In a match scheduled for Saturday, Aslan Karatsev (No. 63 in rankings) will take on Andy Murray (No. 41) in the Round of 16 of the Zhuhai Championships.

-Murray has -160 odds to claim a spot in the quarterfinals versus Karatsev (+125).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!